-Asset Based Community Development (ABCD) has already informed much of the transformation in the council's Adult Social Care team and is a principle we will carry over into our everyday engagement with residents and communities.
-All council services will embed ABCD to improve and inform their approach to service planning and delivery.
-This requires a commitment to a shift in thinking from a deficit model (a focus on 'what is wrong?'), which creates dependency, to a strength based model (a focus on 'what is strong').
+Asset Based Community Development (ABCD) has already informed much of the transformation in the council's Adult Social Care Team and is a principle we will carry over into our everyday engagement with residents and communities.
+All council services will consider how they can embed ABCD to improve and inform their approach to service planning and delivery.
+This requires a commitment to a shift in thinking from a deficit model (a focus on 'what is wrong?') which creates dependency - to a strength based model (a focus on 'what is strong').